Restoration

 Concert grand from the Blüthner manufacture, 230 cm, vintage 1901.
 A prestigious instrument completely restored at the workshop — from the internal structure to the external finish, every element treated with the rigour of a full manufacture.

 A distinctive feature: a new lid was made with Indian Rosewood veneer on the underside, giving the instrument an exceptional visual identity.
-The action is entirely new; the original keyboard has been preserved.
+The action has been reworked with restored period parts to suit the owner's needs.

 Philosophy